Dr. Rukina Walker, Principal

 Kim Lee, Assistant Principal

 I am honored to serve as an Assistant Principal at Trip Elementary School.
 The faculty, staff, students, and parents are simply wonderful.
-I am excited to serve the Grayson community, and I am looking forward to joining the Administrative team.
+I am always excited to serve the Grayson community, and I look forward to each school year.

-I hold a Specialist Degree in Educational Leadership (University of West Georgia), a Master’s Degree in Reading and Literacy (Walden University), and a Bachelors Degree in Early Childhood Education (Governors State University).
+I earned a Specialist Degree in Educational Leadership (University of West Georgia), a Master’s Degree in Reading and Literacy (Walden University), and a Bachelors Degree in Early Childhood Education (Governors State University).
 Working takes up an enormous part of my life, but in my spare time, I enjoy traveling, cooking, and going to concerts.
-I also have an amazing miniature schnauzer named Kobe who brings much joy to my life.

 Assistant Principal, Trip Elementary